 - Location: Santa Cruz Hospital Portugal

 - Duration: Attendance to both EACTS and Medtronic organised courses and a two-week internship at a high-volume centre.
-Please be available to carry out training in 2023

 The OPCAB Fellowship is supported by an educational grant from Medtronic.

 The Off-Pump Coronary Artery Bypass Fellowship, in partnership with Medtronic, supports newly graduated cardiothoracic surgeons to acquire theoretical and practical knowledge in the surgical management of patients with coronary artery disease, with special interest in off-pump and minimal invasive techniques.
 Fellows have an exciting opportunity to work under the guidance of leading surgeon-educators in this field.